-- 4. (1) The minimum hourly rate of remuneration to be paid to any class of worker specified in the first column of Schedule 1, whether such workers are employed hourly, daily, weekly or for any period, shall be those contained in the second and third column of schedule 1. - (2) The minimum rates of remuneration to be paid to casual workers of the classes specified in the first column of Schedule 1 shall be twenty-five per centum more than the minimum rates specified in the second and third column of Schedule 1. - (3) Drivers must be paid the rate applicable to the vehicle they are employed to drive even if they are qualified to drive other categories of vehicle. - (4) The minimum rate of pay to be paid to a casual worker of a class specified in the first column of Schedule 1 is 25% more than the minimum rates specified in the second or third column in Schedule 1. - (5) A driver employed by a tourist transport operator must be paid 25% or more than the rate shown in Schedule 1.
+- 4.-(1) The minimum hourly rate of remuneration to be paid to any class of worker specified in the first column of the Schedule, whether such workers are employed hourly, daily, weekly or for any period, shall be those contained in the second and third column of the Schedule. - (2) The minimum rates of remuneration to be paid to casual workers of the classes specified in the first column of the Schedule shall be twenty-five per cent more than the minimum rates specified in the second and third column of the Schedule. - (3) Drivers must be paid the rate applicable to the vehicle they are employed to drive even if they are qualified to drive other categories of vehicles. - (4) The minimum rate of remuneration to be paid to a casual worker of a class specified in the first column of the Schedule is 25% more than the minimum rates specified in the second or third column in the Schedule. - (5) A driver employed by a tourist transport operator must be paid 25% or more than the rate shown in the Schedule.